Beaufort Scale Poster

 With this Beaufort Scale Poster, you will always have in mind the conversions between the Beaufort scale and the wind speed in Km/h and Knots.

-Your poster is printed on high-weight matte white paper with a natural, smooth, uncoated finish that feels luxurious to the touch.
+Your poster is printed on heavyweight matte white paper (200g), which has a natural, smooth, uncoated finish that is luxurious to the touch.
 The perfect option to stand the test of time.

-This paper is made from wood from sustainably and responsibly managed FSC-certified forests.
+This paper is produced from wood from sustainably and responsibly managed forests, which have FSC certification.

-Our wooden frames are sturdy, durable and ready to hang in an instant!
+Our wooden frames are sturdy, durable and ready to hang instantly: the poster is delivered already framed.

-The frames are made from pine and are available in 3 colors: black, white and natural wood.
-To ensure that your poster retains all its splendor, we use unbreakable, transparent plexiglas to protect it from any impact.
+The frames are made of pine and are available in 3 colors: black, white, and natural wood.
+To ensure that your poster retains all its splendor, we use transparent and unbreakable plexiglass to protect it from impacts.

 Created in 1805 by the British admiral Francis Beaufort (1774-1857), the Beaufort scale measures the strength of the wind in 13 degrees, from force 0 (Calm) to force 12 (Hurricane).
 The Beaufort degree corresponds to the sea state according to the wind speed.